gsShourie/NinjaTurtle/README.md

 • Arduino Uno

-• Laptop (Workstation) - Ubuntu 14.04 or higher, either dual booted, run on virtual machine or specifically run
+• Laptop (Workstation) - Ubuntu 14.04 or higher, either through virtual machine or boot-up.

 • WiFi router

 ### Basic installion guide:
 - For this project, on the workstation Ubuntu 20.04 was installed.
 Follow the [link](https://ubuntu.com/download/desktop) for installing it.

-- Ubuntu is run as a virtual machine.
+- Ubuntu is run as a virtual machine in the workstation.
 Follow the [link](https://my.vmware.com/web/vmware/downloads/#all_products) to install the VMware workstation player.

 - ROS Noetic Ninjemys was installed on the workstation.
 Follow the [link](http://wiki.ros.org/noetic/Installation/Ubuntu) to install the same.
 This [video](https://www.youtube.com/watch?v=9U6GDonGFHw) may help you do the same.

 - Few packages need to be installed on the ASUS laptop for operating TurtleBots.
 Follow the [link](http://wiki.ros.org/turtlebot/Tutorials/indigo/Turtlebot%20Installation) to install them.

 - Follow the [tutorial](http://wiki.ros.org/turtlebot/Tutorials/indigo/Network%20Configuration) to configure the network between the ASUS laptop and the workspace.
-To test the connection, open the terminal on the workstation and run `ssh -X [username of ASUS laptop]@[IP of ASUS laptop on the network]`, enter the password and the connection is secure.
+To test the connection, open the terminal on the workstation and run `ssh -X [username of ASUS laptop]@[IP of ASUS laptop on the network]`, enter the password and the connection is secure. `-X` servers are used for enabling visual data stream which is required for RViz.
 For example, `ssh -X turtlebot@192.168.0.3`

 - Download the repository on the ASUS laptop, extract the `TurBot_ws` and navigate into the workspace `TurBot_ws` through the terminal and build the catkin workspace by running `catkin_make`.